nirvdrum/svn2git/README.markdown

 FAQ
 ---

-1. Why don't the tags show up in the master branch?
+1. Why don't the tags show up in the primary branch?

-    The tags won't show up in the master branch because the tags are actually tied to the commits that were created in svn when the user made the tag.
+    The tags won't show up in the primary branch because the tags are actually tied to the commits that were created in svn when the user made the tag.
     Those commits are the first (head) commit of branch in svn that is associated with that tag.
-If you want to see all the branches and tags and their relationships in gitk you can run the following: gitk --all
+If you want to see all the branches and tags and their relationships in gitk you can run the following: `gitk --all`

     For further details please refer to FAQ #2.